 But despite being infrequent, some people do experience side effects.
 According to the National Institutes of Health and drugs.com, possible side effects include:

 - Itchy skin

 - The opposite effect – restlessness, excitement, insomnia

 - Daytime sleepiness (more common with larger doses)

 There’s very little information available about what might happen if you take more than the recommended dosage.
-A case report published in 1995 suggests that even a large dose has a low toxicity:
+A case report suggests that even a large dose has a low toxicity:

 The patient presented with mild symptoms, all of which resolved within 24 h.
 Valerian overdose, at approximately 20 times the recommended therapeutic dose, appears to be benign.

 Still, another important point to keep in mind is the potential to be intolerant or allergic to valerian.
 You should seek medical assistance if you experience the following symptoms: